-Policy 6: Open space policies
+Policy 6: Encourage quality open space.

-- 6.1: Review and enhance open space requirements for new residential development. - 6.2: Provide incentives for more open space and amenities in new neighborhoods.
-Incentives could include: - Lot size and reductions or increased density allowances - Reduction in open space or recreation fees - 6.3: Review and revise recreation fee-inlieu to ensure that new residential development can mitigate its impact on the recreational resource. - 6.4: Incentivize tree preservation in site design. - Incentives, such as credit toward open space requirements, can sometimes work better than requirements.
-Preserving stands of mature trees should be prioritized over single tree saves. - 6.5: Post development stormwater conditions should seek to mimic pre-development conditions. - Stormwater facilities with naturalized design can count toward open space, if designed properly.
+- 6.1: Review and enhance open space requirements for residential development. - New subdivisions should be required to set aside usable open space, not just floodplain and wetlands. - 6.2: Provide incentives for more open space and amenities in new neighborhoods.
+Incentives could include: - Lot size reductions, increased density allowances and/or reduction in recreation fees could be considered - 6.3: Review and revise recreation dedication and fee-in-lieu as needed to ensure that new growth mitigates its impact on recreational resources. - 6.4: Incentivize tree preservation and water quality protection in site design. - Incentives, such as credit toward open space requirements, can sometimes work better than requirements.
+Preserving stands of mature trees should be prioritized over single tree saves - Stormwater facilities with naturalized design could count toward open space. - Stormwater devices should be built to mimic pre-development conditions.